giof-se/react-umami/README.md

 - `fix: correct data attribute handling` (triggers patch version bump)
 - `feat: add XYZ with BREAKING CHANGE: requires new config` (triggers major version bump)

+## Improved CI/CD Pipeline

+The repository now features an improved CI/CD pipeline with automatic versioning and publishing:

+1. When changes are pushed to the main branch, the Autoversion workflow runs
+2. It automatically increments the version based on commit messages
+3. The Trigger-Publish workflow then picks up the new tag
+4. Finally, the Publish workflow creates a GitHub release and publishes the package

 ## 📄 License

 MIT © [Johan Lindell](https://giof.se)